Valt1-0/BeUnreal/README.md

    - For iOS: `npx cap open ios`
    - For Android: `npx cap open android`
 3. Run the app on a simulator or physical device using the development environment.

+## Testing

+This project uses Cypress for end-to-end testing.
+Follow these steps to run the tests:

+1. Ensure that the application is running locally: `ionic serve`
+2. Open Cypress Test Runner: `npx cypress open`
+3. Click on the test file you want to run.

+Cypress will run the tests in a new browser window and display the results in the Test Runner.

+For more information on using Cypress, refer to the [Cypress documentation](https://docs.cypress.io/guides/overview/why-cypress).